 About the Artist

-Howdy!
-I am a fiber and textile artist/educator.
-Originally from Texas, but now I reside in Colorado.
-I achieved my BFA from Texas Tech University focusing on jewelry design and metalsmithing in 2014.
-In 2020, despite the global pandemic, I achieved my MFA from Kent State University focusing on textiles.
-I have shown work in Japan, Poland, and across the United States.
-I currently teach fiber arts at Washington Heights Art Center in Lakewood, CO.
+Diana is a fiber and textile artist/educator.
+Originally from Texas, but now she resides in Colorado.
+She achieved her BFA from Texas Tech University focusing on jewelry design and metalsmithing in 2014.
+In 2020, despite the global pandemic, she achieved her MFA from Kent State University focusing on textiles.
+She has shown work in Japan, Poland, and across the United States.
+She currently teaches fiber arts at Washington Heights Art Center in Lakewood, CO and is a Teaching Assistant for Visual Arts at Denver Academy.

 FOLLOW FOR MORE